kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 I fully support the goals of the working group and the IETF process.

 However, there are practical and conceptual flaws with MoqTransport that need to be addressed.
-It's been very difficult to design an experimental protocol via committee and over two years in, we're still unable to align on the most critical property of the transport... how to utilize QUIC.
+It's been very difficult to design an experimental protocol via committee and we've yet to align on the most critical property of the transport... how to utilize QUIC.
-We've over-complicated everything in an attempt to find a middle ground between hazy ideas and prototypes.
+I've spent too much time arguing on Github and implementing the eventual "compromise", often distinct and incompatible modes.

 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

 This fork is meant to be constructive; an alternative vision.
 I'd like to try leading by example, demonstrating how to support real media use-cases while simplifying the protocol.
-The working group will keep making progress and hopefully incorporate many of these ideas.
+The working group will keep making progress and I hope many of these ideas are incorporated.

 The appendix contains a list of high level differences between MoqTransport and MoqTransfork.

 # Concepts
-Many of the concepts are borrowed from MoqTransport so I'm not going to fully rehash them here; a future draft will.
+MoqTransfork consists of a WebTransport session that is used to publish and/or subscribe to multiple live tracks.
+To facilitate joining in the middle, a track can be subdivided into independent "groups" and further into "frames".
+See Object Model for a full overview.

+During congestion, only the most important data is transmitted while the rest is starved.
+The importance of each broadcast/track/group/frame is signaled by the subscriber and the publisher will attempt to obey it.
+Any data that is excessively starved may be dropped rather than block the live stream.

 ## Object Model
 The MoqTransfork object model consists of: